radian-software/selectrum/README.md

   candidate via key annotations.
 You can configure the appearance of these key annotations with `selectrum-quick-keys-highlight` and `selectrum-quick-keys-match` face.
+* Using the `selectrum-files-select-input-dirs` option you can adjust the selection behavior for file completions.
+When the option is non-nil the input gets selected whenever it contains a full directory name.

 ### Complementary extensions